-Even so, some credit cards for bad credit still offer a modest 1% cash back on purchases, and with responsible use, you can help improve your credit and, eventually, qualify for better card offers.
+Even so, some credit cards for bad credit still offer a modest 1% cash back on purchases, and, with responsible use, can improve your credit to help you qualify for better card offers in the future.

 Always shop around for the best credit card offer.
-Many credit cards for poor credit allow applicants to see if they prequalify online before submitting an official application.
+Many credit cards for poor credit allow applicants to see whether they prequalify online before submitting an official application.

 For No Credit (No Credit History or Score)

 Student credit cards offer rewards for good grades and cash back on purchases and most have no annual fee.
-This is true for non-students, as well. — several credit cards for no credit offer rewards, no annual fee, and fair APRs.
+This is true for non-students too — several credit cards for people with no credit offer rewards, no annual fee, and fair APRs.